cyberbotics/webots-doc/guide/tutorial-3-appearance-15-minutes.md

 the Appearance node and the light nodes.

 You can go further on this topic by reading the detailed description of these nodes in the `Reference Manual`.
-The [section](modeling.md#how-to-get-a-realisitc-and-efficient-rendering) will give you a method to efficiently setup these nodes.
+This [section](modeling.md#how-to-get-a-realisitc-and-efficient-rendering) will give you a method to efficiently setup these nodes.